 About Abi Walker:

-Abi Walker is the Content Manager and Events Coordinator for the Consortium.
+Abi Walker is the Head of Content for the Consortium.
 She is based at our HQ in Ashford, Kent.
-In her spare time, she enjoys walking her English Springer Spaniel, visiting tea shops, attending car shows, and hanging upside down at pole fitness.
+In her spare time, she enjoys walking her English Springer Spaniel, visiting tea shops and hanging upside down at pole fitness.